pinterest/querybook/docs/admin_guide/setup_guide.md

 1. [Single-Machine Instant Setup (In laptop or server)](quick_start.md)
 2. Multi-Machine Setup

 The single machine method is a quick way to setup Querybook for <5 users usage and it uses docker-compose to bring up all the necessary databases.
-Please check `Single Machine Setup` and `Post Setup Configuration` for details.
+Please check [Single Machine Setup](quick_start.md) and `Post Setup Configuration` for details.

-The multi-machine method allows Querybook to be scaled for hundreds/thousands of users.
+The multi-machine method allows Querybook to be scaled for thousands of users.
 It is more complicated to setup and requires external databases.
-Please check `Multi-Machine Setup` and `Post Setup Configuration` for details.
+Please check [Infra Config](infra_config.md) to see how to setup the infrastructure required to run Querybook.

 ## Multi-Machine Setup